nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 </div>

 Step 5.
 The user then decides to execute the command `list`.
-Commands that do not modify the appointment book, such as `list`, will usually not executes `previousAppointmentLists.push(new ArrayList<>(appointments.asUnmodifiableObservableList()))`, Thus, the `previousAppointmentLists` remains unchanged.
+Commands that do not modify the appointment book, such as `list`, will usually not executes `previousAppointmentLists.push(new ArrayList<>(appointments.asUnmodifiableObservableList()))`.
+Thus, the `previousAppointmentLists` remains unchanged.

 ![UndoRedoState4](images/UndoState4.png)